open-contracting/deploy/docs/develop/update/elasticsearch.rst

 #.
 Add the ``elasticsearch.plugins.readonlyrest`` state file to your service's target in the ``salt/top.sls`` file.

 #.
-Create a personal access token with the "repo" scope for a `machine user <https://docs.github.com/en/developers/overview/managing-deploy-keys#machine-users>`__ on GitHub.
-The machine user must have read-only access to the deploy-salt-private repository.

-#.
 Allow anyone to access Elasticsearch.
 Add to your service's Pillar file:

    .. code-block:: yaml